Services

 TL;DR

-- Manage service collections from Services on web.
+- Manage service collections from Services on web or from the native tablet catalogue workspace.

 - A collection needs at least two active, non-add-on services.